BasileBron/Data-Structure-and-Algorithm/README.md

 restriction on insertion and
 deletion operations.

-	*	What operation caracterise the queue ADT?
+	*	What operation characterize the queue ADT?
 Your answer should name them and explain what they do.

 		<details>
 		  <summary>Answer</summary>